kodeart/php7-rc/README.md

 ## Missing

-- MySQL (because nothing stops you to connect to your host database, if any)
+- MySQL (connect to your host machine database, if any)

 ## Easy modify